Our top pick for

 easyJet's shares were split on a 11:12 basis on 5 March 2012.
 So if you had owned 12 shares the day before before the split, the next day you'd have owned 11 shares.
 This wouldn't directly have changed the overall worth of your easyJet shares – just the quantity.
 However, indirectly, the new 9.1% higher share price could have impacted the market appetite for easyJet shares which in turn could have impacted easyJet's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (PINK average) beta is 1, while easyJet's is 1.9962.
-This would suggest that easyJet's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (PINK average) beta is 1, while easyJet's is 2.4484.
+This would suggest that easyJet's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 easyJet plc, together with its subsidiaries, operates as an airline carrier primarily in Europe.
-As of September 30, 2019, the company operated 1,051 routes and a fleet of 331 aircrafts.
-It also engages in the trading and leasing of aircrafts, as well as tour operations; and the provision of graphic design services. easyJet plc was founded in 1995 and is headquartered in Luton, the United Kingdom.
+It also engages in the trading and leasing of aircrafts, as well as in tour operations; develops building projects; and provides financing services.
+As of September 30, 2020, the company operated 981 routes and a fleet of 342 aircrafts. easyJet plc was founded in 1995 and is headquartered in Luton, the United Kingdom.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.